MFA Thesis

 04. A thesis project shall offer reward to its audience including designers and non-designers.

-WK1 References: none.
+WK1 References: none

-Fall 2019: Week 2 (Sep 15–21, 2019)
+fall 2019: Week 2

-2. Cultivating 3 thesis concepts
+2. Cultivating three thesis concepts

-01. “East-west/West-east” (main direction)“Within the context of global communication and trading, graphic designers undeniably shall recognize the siginifance of bridging non-Latin languages typography and Latin languages typography.
+01. “East-west/West-east” (main direction)“Within the context of global communication and trading, graphic designers undeniably shall recognize the significance of bridging non-Latin languages typography and Latin languages typography.
 Based on population and economy, East-Asian typography such as Chinese, Japanese and Hangul can be the first major part to be discovered and studied under this cross-culture` conversations.”

--Why would this be interesting to the Graphic | Design world at large or to other Designers?
-East-Asian graphic designers are lack of easy-accessed resources of basic western typography and typesetting.
+-Why would this be interesting to the Graphic | Design world at large or to other Designers?East-Asian graphic designers are lack of easy-accessed resources of basic western typography and typesetting.
 It is unclear for a broader graphic designers base to understand what the fundamental rules are while applying East-Asian typography and English typography.
-With emergence of great East-Asian designers and influence of Asian cultures, Western designers start to largely use East-Asian languages in their works while sometimes creating mis-use communications.
+With emergence of great East-Asian designers and influence of Asian cultures, Western designers start to largely use East-Asian languages in their works while sometimes creating misuse communications.

--Why does it matter to me?
-Being a Chinese student trained by sytemmatic western typography, it is truly suprising to know the fact that there is no systemmatic or largely recognized East-Asian typography typesetting and pedagogy.
-It will be beneficial to study East-Asian typography as a whole through discoverying its typsetting in order to introduce it to western graphic designers and typographers, bridging the gap between the two.
+-Why does it matter to me?Being a Chinese student trained by systematic western typography, it is truly surprising to know the fact that there is no systematic or largely recognized East-Asian typography typesetting and pedagogy.
+It will be beneficial to study East-Asian typography as a whole through discovering its typesetting in order to introduce it to western graphic designers and typographers, bridging the gap between the two.

--Why is it relevant or timely now?
-There are high demands of bilingual or multilingual communications from international companies and brands.
+-Why is it relevant or timely now?There are high demands of bilingual or multilingual communications from international companies and brands.
 But the capability and knowledge of designing with bilingual or multilingual communications are limited and rare.

--What do you want someone to take away after experiencing it?
-To regonize that practically the use of non-Latin typography and Latin typography has been existing for long enough.
-To have a fundamental knowledge of what aspects shall pay attentional while using East-Asian typography and English typography.
+-What do you want someone to take away after experiencing it?To recognize that practically the use of non-Latin typography and Latin typography has been existing for long enough.
+To have a fundamental knowledge of what aspects shall pay attention while using East-Asian typography and English typography.

--What research needs to happen? a. readings on global trading, industrial revolution, languages, communication, East-Asian typography and Western typography.
+-What research needs to happen?a. readings on global trading, industrial revolution, languages, communication, East-Asian typography and Western typography.

 ex.
 Edward Said, Orientalism